TerenceHilderal/Ohmyfood/README.md

 Fictitious menu of a restaurant,
-This allowed me to use Saas, animations in css,
-The project is accessible at the address: https://terencehilderal.github.io/Ohmyfood/index.html
+This allowed me to use Saas, animations in css,flexbox The project is accessible at the address: https://terencehilderal.github.io/Ohmyfood/index.html